 Rebrands can reveal a lot about a company.

 Whether it’s simplifying a logo or overhauling the entire brand structure, the way in which an organization goes about repositioning itself can uncover hidden and sometimes painful truths.
-It serves as a lens for assessing the relevance and competitiveness of a company, and how they intend to move forward.
-Although rebrands help to capture an opportunity or mitigate declining sales, there’s a fine line between success and disaster.
-There are a number of things that can go wrong.
+It serves as a lens for assessing the relevance and competitiveness of a company and how they intend to move forward.
+Rebrands help to capture an opportunity or mitigate declining sales, but there’s a fine line between success and disaster as there are a number of things that can go wrong.

-On the flip side, rebranding can be a catalyst for success.
+On the flip side, rebrands can be a catalyst for success.
 It can help companies adapt to changes in the marketplace and align branding with business strategy.
-Successful rebrands generally have three things in common: they’re authentic, clearly defined and expressed, and appealing to their audience.
+The successful ones generally have three things in common: they’re authentic, clearly defined and expressed, and appealing to their audience.

 Rebrands: The Best & Worst of All-Time

 Rebranding is evitable in the business world, but some campaigns are better than others.
 Here are 30 examples of the best and worst rebrands of all-time: